top of page

 4. Study for the SAT

 Since your child will probably have more free time in the summer it may be a good time for them to study for the SAT.
 During the school year, studying for the SAT can be difficult because they have their regular school work, after-school activities, sports obligations, etc. Planning to study for the SAT during the summer and taking the test at the end of August can ensure that they have ample time to focus on the test.
 Instead of signing up for an SAT class where your child is one of 20 or 30 students and not given individual attention or feedback, it might be better to consider private tutoring.
 Tutoring can be the most beneficial way to study for the SAT because it allows one-on-one interaction and your child’s lessons can be tailored to their specific needs and abilities.
 The tutor can move at whatever pace your child desires and focus on the material they are particularly struggling with.
-For tips on how to effectively study for the SAT, check out my blog post Can You Really Study for the SAT?.

 5. Learn for the Sake of Learning